 - Baking times: All ovens are different.
 Keep a close eye on them if you make them the first time.
 If a few of them start to puff up a bit, that’s a good sign!
 They should get slightly golden/brown.
 If you’re not sure, they should be crispy to the touch.

-I’ve added black sesame seeds into the dough because I like my crackers to have little cute spots, but of course, you can leave those out completely or sub them with flax seeds, dried herbs, … there are so many possibilities!
+I’ve added black sesame seeds into the dough because I like my crackers to have little cute spots, but of course, you can leave those out completely or substitute them with flax seeds, and dried herbs, … there are so many possibilities!

-Roll the dough out on a baking paper, but I’d suggest placing a second baking paper on top because the gluten-free dough is stickier than the dough that I usually use for crackers.
+Roll the dough out on parchment paper, but I’d suggest placing a second parchment paper on top because the gluten-free dough is stickier than the dough that I usually use for crackers.